usegalaxy-eu/ena-cog-uk-wfs/docs/overview.md

    that history as one holding datasets with data download links that should be processed

-3. You arrange alternating runs of our scripts and watch the automated batch-wise analysis of your data live in the Galaxy UI!
+3. You arrange alternating runs of the scripts and watch the automated batch-wise analysis of your data live in the Galaxy UI!

 Learn more about: